ChistyakovArtem/NumMy/README.md

 My tests https://docs.google.com/spreadsheets/d/1mevF21Vb8EghB1VBgujWzGI51sdI0pcsKuoB3skUPHo/edit?usp=sharing

-There are plans to add more functions, change h-type to classic design with .h/.cpp files, add more unit-tests, documentation.
+There are plans to add more functions, change h-type to classic design with .h/.cpp files, add more unit-tests, documentation, add distributed computations and optimize some functions.